ahsanwinning/sms_mail_bomber/README.md

 pip install aiohttp

-Or if using a virtual environment, use these commands:
+Or if wana use a virtual environment, use these commands:

 python3 -m venv venv
 source venv/bin/activate